top of page

 These engagements reinforced three Private Equity truths that most funds know intellectually — but rarely operationalize fully.

-1) Financial diligence does not equal execution diligence
+1) Financial diligence is not execution diligence

 You can price a deal perfectly and still fail on execution.